 - Leave out personal hobbies unless they are relevant

-Using a Generic Resume for All Application.
+Using A Generic Resume For All Application.

 Applying the same resume for all the jobs posted indicates disinterest and minimizes impact.
 Customize your resume to highlight relevant skills for a certain job.
 This would show that you’re interested in the job.